6 of the best courses never to host The Open

 It has been said that Royal Dornoch would be considered the best links course in the world, were it not for its far-flung location at the tip of the British Isles.

-In fact, consistently ranked among the top 20 courses in the world, and with a history the rival the most prestigious venues on the Open Championship roster, it seems inevitable that this Old Tom Morris gem would one day welcome the best golfers on the planet.
+Consistently ranked among the top 20 courses in the world, and with a history that rivals the most prestigious venues on the Open Championship roster, it seems inevitable that this Old Tom Morris gem would one day welcome the best golfers on the planet.

-And yet, despite capturing the imagination of some of the most recognisable names in the sport, the spellbinding links has never hosted a modern professional tournament.
+And yet, despite capturing the imagination of some of the most recognizable names in the sport, the spellbinding links has never hosted a modern professional tournament.

-The reality is that some 190 miles north of St Andrews, the mesmerising layout is never likely to.
+The reality is that some 190 miles north of St Andrews, the mesmerizing layout is never likely to.

 In many ways that only adds to its charm and a trip to the third oldest course in the world is a pilgrimage that every golfer should take at least once in their lifetime.